silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 6 - Kidnapped Vehicle Project/README.md

              -  Reads in control data and;
              -  Reads in observation data for each timestep.

 * `particle_filter.cpp` - Contains all the member functions of the `ParticleFilter` class.

-                        - `init` function takes GPS coordinates `double x` and `double y`,  initial heading estimate `theta` and an array of uncertainties for these                                        measurements.
+                        - `init` function takes GPS coordinates `double x` and `double y`,  initial heading estimate `theta` and an array of uncertainties for these                                        measurements `std[]`.
 Then will sample from random Gaussian distribution centered around these measurements to initialize all the particles.
                            All particle weights will be initialized to 1.
-Refer to `particle_struct` in `particle_filter.h`
+Refer to `particle_struct` in `particle_filter`
                         - `prediction`